-Throughout our nation’s history America's first ladies have influenced politics, domestic policy, and global diplomacy.
-The Legacies of America's First Ladies conference series features distinguished guests — White House staff, historians, authors, members of the media, first ladies, and former presidents — who highlight the significant contributions these women make toward promoting change and improving our society.
+American University's Legacies of America's First Ladies initiative and conference series features distinguished guests - first ladies, former presidents, and first families, White House staff, scholars, authors, members of the media - who highlight the significant contributions these women make by using their platform to advocate for issues, promote change, and improve our society.

 Throughout our nation's history, America's first ladies have influenced politics, domestic policy, and global diplomacy.
 The attitudes and expectations of the role of First Lady of the United States continue to evolve—an evolution that mirrors the changing status of women in America.
 The position of First Lady and the influence of the remarkable women who have held the position are a fascinating topic in American culture.
 They are increasingly receiving more attention for their accomplishments and impact.